(This post comes from my experience of adding

 My progress so far

 Few months into this, I observed I had started using some of these words in my writing as well speech.
-This was real bottom-line, real success, which propelled me to a path that was more deliberate, efficient, and scientific – the one you’ve read in this post.
+This was real bottom-line, real success, which propelled me on a path that was more deliberate, efficient, and scientific – the one you’ve read in this post.
 (This is akin to scaling up after a pilot has worked.)

 So in mid-2016, I started with the first page of my Collins Cobuild English Language Dictionary, noting down words sitting in my passive vocabulary.
 Most of them were simple, commonly-used words that I hadn’t been using in writing or speech.
 In the remaining half of the year, I covered nearly 1,200 words, taking the total for the year to 1,574 words.